binayakdev/WebDevelopment/README.md

 # WebDevelopment
 This is a web page made with PHP, XML and CSS.
-The onventional  web technologies (HTML and CSS) are not used.
+The conventional  web technologies (HTML and CSS) are not used.

 ## How to run
 In order to run this project we need XAMMP.